RinMinase/anidb-be/README.md

     php artisan key:generate
     ```

-5. Generate the necessary root password key and take note of this is as this is REQUIRED to create admin accounts
+5. Generate the necessary API key and take note of this is as this is REQUIRED to access the API

     ```bash
-    php artisan app:generate-root-password
+    php artisan app:api-key
     ```
-    or you can generate your own from any application, and add it under `APP_REGISTRATION_ROOT_PASSWORD` in your `.env` file.
+    or you can generate your own from any application, and add it under `API_KEY` in your `.env` file.
 Example:
     ```bash
     openssl rand -hex 36
     ```

+6. Generate the necessary root password key and take note of this is as this is REQUIRED to create admin accounts

+    ```bash
+    php artisan app:generate-root-password
+    ```
+    or generate your own, and add it under `APP_REGISTRATION_ROOT_PASSWORD` in your `.env` file.

-6. Cache the config file, then run the database migrations
+7. Cache the config file, then run the database migrations

     ```bash
     php artisan config:cache